wnfs-wg/spec/rationale/encryption.md

 ### [AES-SIV]

 This mode's advantage is support for associated data.
-However, keys need to be twice the size and we don't need associated data, since we can just check that the hamt label that is derived from the node header's contents matches its context.
+However, keys need to be twice the size and we don't need associated data, since we can just check that the HAMT label that is derived from the node header's contents matches its context.

 [AES-SIV]: https://www.rfc-editor.org/rfc/rfc5297